-While Figure 4 presents the New IT standards roadmap effective 2019.
+While Figure 4 presents the New IT standards roadmap effective 2022-2024.

+Figure 4:

-Figure 4: Revised IT Standards Implementation and Adoption Timeline
+Revised IT Standards Implementation and Adoption Timeline

-This roadmap presents the 7 standards for which compliance has been assessed for the banks in the industry, while also noting the original compliance date for 4 standards for which the industry was only assessed for compliance in 2019.
-Finally, the timeline sets the compliance dates in 2020, 2021 and 2022 for the outstanding 10 standards.
+This roadmap presents the 11 standards for which compliance has been assessed for the banks in the industry, while also noting the original compliance date for 4 standards for which the industry was only assessed for compliance in 2019.
+Finally, the timeline sets the compliance dates in 2020, 2021, 2022, 2023 and 2024 for the outstanding 11 standards.
+The initial timeline was supposed to end in 2023 but due to COVID-19, the audit exercises scheduled for 2021 were moved to 2022 which led to the extension till 2024.